ichux/outdocks/postgresql/README.md

 Version of PostgreSQL in use.

 ## CREATE VOLUME
-Make a directory that will store redis data
+Make a directory that will store PostgreSQL data

 ## CREATE NETWORK